 - You will have to loop over the list of items (cart, abandoned cart, recommendations, etc.) and display them.

 - You need to display the price and may have to do some calculus directly in the email logic (Total, VAT and other taxes).
-Care, as you may use different currencies!
+Be careful, as you may use different currencies!

 - If there’s shipping, you should display the delivery address.

-- Your user may have to forward the receipt for accounting purposes, so you should ease this workflow.
+- Your user may have to forward the e-receipt for accounting purposes, so you should ease this workflow.

 - You can insert marketing content to your receipt, such as a history of previous items or new promotions based on what your user just bought.